 There are some things you need to know BEFORE you even start looking to buy a travel trailer.
 Otherwise, you could still end up with an RV you hate/don't want/regret.

 Step Inside at LEAST 50 Travel Trailers Before You Even Consider Buying.

 - You need to step foot into MANY MANY MANY different brands, floor plans, sizes, etc before making a decision.
 Otherwise, you may 'fall in love' with the first trailer you see having 3 slides and allllll that space.
 Just look at enough so you are SURE that X one is the one for you.
 Go to as many RV dealerships as you can.
 Look at as many different manufacturers as you can.

 Slide Or No Slide?

-- Slides look and sound like a wonderful concept.
+- Slides might look and sound like a wonderful concept.
 Yet, ask any RV owner with a slide (or two or three) and you're sure to hear about the headaches they bring (unless they just haven't had their 'incidence' yet).
 Some owners say never again.
 Why?
 How about they leak.
 And motors break.
 They also come off of their track.
 Additionally, they require maintenance.
 Finally, they add a lot of weight to a trailer.
 It goes on and on.
-You'll need to decide if a slide is worth the hassle for your needs.
+Therefore, you'll need to decide if a slide is worth it..

 Watch The Travel Trailer Brand Name

 - As mentioned above, MOST RVs (because of crappy manufacturers) are junk.
 You will easily understand this once you have been inside of, say, a Forest River compared to an Outdoors RV.
 Materials, solidity, construction, all of it- there's no comparison when it comes to quality.
 The better the brand you start with, the less likely you will have ongoing problems.
-Here is a list of the best RV brands available.
+For your convenience, here is a list of the best RV brands available.